Conference key agreement in a quantum network

-In the N-BB84 protocol QBER is defined as the largest pair-wise error rate observed from the type-1 rounds, i.e., when all users measure jointly in the $\text{Z}$ basis.
+\textbf{Parameter estimation.} In the N-BB84 protocol QBER is defined as the largest pair-wise error rate observed from the type-1 rounds, i.e., when all users measure jointly in the $\text{Z}$ basis.
 For convenience we adopt a general labelling of a group of $\text{N}$ users following the set, $\{A,B_1, B_2,...,B_{\text{N}-1}\}$.
 Thus for an $\text{N}$-GHZ state, errors in the $\text{Z}$ basis occur when there is a non-zero probability that one of the Bobs obtains an outcome that differs from Alice.
 Explicitly, the QBER is defined as:

 where $Q_{AB_i}=\Pr(\text{Z}_A \neq \text{Z}_{B_i})=(1 - \langle \text{Z}^A \text{Z}^{B_i} \rangle)/2$.
-As mentioned in the main text, when evaluating the pair-wise error rates for different $i$, the role of Alice does not have to be assigned to a specific user.
+When evaluating the pair-wise error rates for different $i$, the role of Alice does not have to be assigned to a specific user.
 Rather, we can permute the role of Alice within the set of users, by updating the indices of each user.
 We find different maximum pair-wise error rates (QBER) depending on the permutation, due to noise being distributed unevenly among each of the six qubits of the resource state.
 By iterating through all permutations, we select the role of Alice based on yielding the lowest QBER, optimising the conference key rate.

 Phase error for a $\text{N}$-GHZ state can be estimated from $\text{X}$ basis measurements.
 This is calculated by determining the deviation in measurement outcome from the expected correlations.
 This is expressed as,